mrsvolodya/bike-landing/README.md

 ## Description

 The My Bike Landing page is a visually engaging website designed to showcase the latest in biking technology and events.
-Built with HTML, SCSS, and JavaScript, this landing page aims to provide a dynamic and interactive experience for bike enthusiasts and potential customers.
+Built with HTML, SCSS, this landing page aims to provide a dynamic and interactive experience for bike enthusiasts and potential customers.

 **Key features include**: